 If you would like to add or modify the functionality of this QuickStart program, you can modify the code in the CRUDOperations.cs file.

-Tutorials for Learning Dynamics 365 for Customer Engagement apps
+Tutorials for Learning Dynamics 365 Customer Engagement (on-premises)

-Sample: Quick Start for Dynamics 365 for Customer Engagement
+Sample: Quick Start for Dynamics 365 Customer Engagement

-Sample: Simplified Connection Quick Start using Dynamics 365 for Customer Engagement apps
+Sample: Simplified Connection Quick Start using Dynamics 365 Customer Engagement (on-premises)

-Write Code for Dynamics 365 for Customer Engagement apps
+Write Code for Dynamics 365 Customer Engagement (on-premises)

-Sample Code Directory for Dynamics 365 for Customer Engagement apps
+Sample Code Directory for Dynamics 365 Customer Engagement (on-premises)